Marrakesh VIP Treaty

 The Marrakesh VIP Treaty (formally the Marrakesh Treaty to Facilitate Access to Published Works for Persons who are Blind, Visually Impaired or Otherwise Print Disabled, colloquially Marrakesh Treaty or MVT) is a treaty on copyright adopted in Marrakesh, Morocco, on 27 June 2013.
 It achieved the deposit of 20 instruments of ratification or accession by eligible parties needed for entry into force on June 30, 2016 and entered into force three months later, on September 30, 2016.
-As of April 14, 2025, the treaty has 100 contracting parties covering 126 WIPO Member States because the European Union joined as a block.
+As of April 14, 2025, the treaty has 101 contracting parties covering 127 WIPO Member States because the European Union joined as a block.
+As of September 2026, the treaty has 105 contracting parties.

 History

 The treaty seeks to remedy a "book famine" for people who are unable to access standard print materials.
 Before the implementation of the treaty, the World Blind Union estimated that over 90% of copyrighted works were not produced in accessible formats.
 In developing countries, over 99% of published materials are inaccessible to those using Braille, large print, or audio formats.

 Before the treaty was signed, under one third of countries provided a copyright exception to allow the sharing of works to people with disabilities without the copyright holders' permission.
 However, even when these copyright exemptions were present, individual countries could not share materials between themselves.
 As an example, the World Blind Union notes: "In Spain, for example, there are approximately 100,000 accessible books, whereas Argentina has only about 25,000.
 Yet Spain's accessible books cannot be exported legally to Argentina or to other Spanish-speaking countries."
 Additionally, where copyright exemptions did exist, they were not always uniform in nature.
 The United States has long had the Chafee Amendment, which among other things allows for the existence of the National Library Service for the Blind and Print Disabled.
 However, this copyright exemption before the treaty only applied to previously published nondramatic literary works.
 In contrast, Australia prior to the treaty already had copyright exemptions that applied to all literary and dramatic works.
 Establishing a treaty had as a goal creating one set of rules to help facilitate sharing of all manner of works across international borders.